Smithsonian/ForestGEO/frontend/documentation/topics/Getting-Started.md

 Before you're ready to start using ForestGEO, you'll need to make sure that you have the following:

 1. A registered account on the SI tenant.
-2. A registered account on the ForestGEO server.
+2. A registered account on the ForestGEO server, and:
+    1. **at least one site registered to your account in-server.**

 > Missing one of these?
 Please contact an administrator to request access!